No.11 Productions

-No. 11 Productions is a non-profit 501(c)3 theatre company based in New York City.
-The company's productions have been reviewed by The Washington Post, NYTheatre.com, The Happiest Medium, Broadwayworld.com, and DCTheatreScene.com.
+No. 11 Productions is a non-profit 501(c)(3) theatre company based in New York City.
+The company's productions have been reviewed by The Washington Post, NYTheatre.com, The Happiest Medium, BroadwayWorld, and DCTheatreScene.com.
 No.11 Productions has produced works at the New York International Fringe Festival, FRIGID New York, Kentucky Repertory Theatre, Fringe Wilmington, The Bushwick Starr, @Seaport, Capital Fringe Festival, 14th Street Theatre, Van Cortlandt Park, and SaratogaArtsFest.

 History

 No.11 Productions was founded in 2008 by Skidmore College alumni Julie Congress, Mitchell Conway, Erin Daley, Ryan Emmons and Jen Neads.
 The company has produced eleven full-length productions, ten staged readings, a music video and a fundraiser.